ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 There are many [options for backup locations](../../../../studio/database/tasks/backup-task#destination).
 We recommend creating ongoing backups in two different types of locations (cloud and local machine).
+You can store your backups in multiple locations by setting up one [on-going backup task](../../../../studio/database/tasks/backup-task#periodic-backup-creation) with multiple destinations.

 ---

 ###What happens when a backup process fails before completion?

-While in progress, the backup content is written to a **.in-progress* file on disk.
+While in progress, the backup content is written to an **.in-progress* file on disk.

 * Once **backup is complete**, the file is renamed to its correct final name.
 * If the backup process **fails before completion**, the **.in-progress* file remains on disk.
   This file will not be used in any future Restore processes.
-  If the failed process was an incremental-backup task, any future incremental backups will continue from the correct place before the file was created.
+  If the failed process was an incremental-backup task, any future incremental backups will continue from the correct place before the file was created so that the backup is consistent with the source.

 {PANEL/}